Presentation and Status in Health Basket

 Veneral disease: When treating venereal disease where co-existent syphilis is suspected, proper diagnostic procedures, including dark-field examinations, should be utilized.
 Monthly serological tests should be made for at least 4 months.

-Common: Hypersensitivity reactions, including anaphylactic shock, anaphylaxis, anaphylactoid reaction, anaphylactoid purpura, hypotension, pericarditis, angioneurotic oedema, exacerbation of systemic lupus erythematosus, dyspnoea, serum sickness, peripheral oedema, tachycardia and urticaria, headache, nausea, vomiting, rashes including maculopapular and erythematous rashes.
+Common: Hypersensitivity reactions, including anaphylactic shock, anaphylaxis, anaphylactoid reaction, hypotension, pericarditis, angiooedema, exacerbation of systemic lupus erythematosus, dyspnoea, serum sickness, Henoch-Schonlein purpura, peripheral oedema, tachycardia and urticaria, headache, nausea, vomiting, Photosensitivity reaction, rashes including maculopapular and erythematous rashes.

 Pregnancy and Lactation